77777kaz77777/documentation-and-cheat-sheets/fedora/Fedora_SELinux_Cheat_Sheet.md

-# Fedora Linux SELinux Cheat Sheet
+# Everyday commands for fixing and managing SELinux policies on Fedora.

 Fedora runs Security-Enhanced Linux (SELinux) in **Enforcing** mode by default for mandatory access control.